dev-sareno/netzon-talk-2022/readme.md

 ## Host Database
-Update the host database of the machine to translate certain hostname into IP Address.
-In this case, translate the `www.lastpass.oom` hostname to `127.0.0.1` IP Address.
+Update the host database of the machine to resolve certain domain to IP Addresses.
+In this case, resolve `lastpass.oom` domain to `127.0.0.1` IP Address.

 ### Path
 Linux: /etc/hosts \